mighty-gerbils/gerbil/doc/reference/std/interface.md

 If you are interacting with an object using methods and you make many method invocations, you should consider using interfaces.

-Here is an example that demonstrates the performance advantages over dynamic dispatch using a dynamically loaded module in the interpreter:
+Here is an example that demonstrates the performance advantages over dynamic dispatch:
 ```scheme
 (interface Operation
   (start!)